ayonli/ipchannel/README.md

     with multi-entry applications.
 - IPChannel only supports communications on the same machine, it's not designed for network communications with remote services.
+- For efficiency concerns, IPChannel currently uses JSON to transfer data through the channel, those data cannot be serialized by JSON will be lost.

 ## License